lucasmcclean/altimate/README.md

 Tools that can statically analyze and programmatically address accessibility issues serve a foundational role on the web.
-But there is a strong lack of 'semantic' accessibility tools that can take their role one step further by making context-aware decisions and taking unique approaches to ensuring an accessible web.
+But there is a strong lack of 'semantic' accessibility tools that can take their role one step further by making context-aware decisions and taking unique approaches to ensuring an accessible web. **Altimate** does just that.